MAG Standards

 Budget collector option

-Significant wear but still displayable
+Significant wear but fully intact and displayable

 Affordable entry point

-Heavy wear throughout
+Heavy wear throughout; structurally sound

 Placeholder; upgrade candidate